 Quorum has sung at many churches in the Milton Keynes/North Bucks area and further afield.
 These experiences have enabled the choir to develop flexibility and adapt to local circumstances.

-In the 1990s Quorum expanded its repertoire to include pieces by renaissance composers from Spain and the new world such as Guerrero, Lobo and Padilla, and rarely sung music by English renaissance composers.
-In the 2000s Quorum has begun to explore music by contemporary composers including Arvo Part, Vytautas Miskinis and James Macmillan.
+In the 1990s Quorum expanded its repertoire to include pieces by renaissance composers from Spain and the new world such as Guerrero, Lobo and Padilla, and rarely sung music by English Renaissance composers.
+In the 2000s Quorum has begun to explore music by contemporary composers including Arvo Part, Vytautas Miskinis, James Macmillan, Gabriel Jackson and Philip Stopford.

 When Quorum celebrated its 20th anniversary in 2004 it had begun to sing annually at Cathedrals as a visiting choir, after a gap of nearly 8 years after its first cathedral visit to Southwark Cathedral in 1993.
 Quorum has sung at Worcester, Gloucester, Hereford, Ely, Norwich, St Edmundsbury, St Albans, Christ Church Oxford, Lincoln, Lichfield, Peterborough, Chichester, Salisbury, Southwell Minster, Bath Abbey, Leicester, Coventry, Bristol, York Minster, Rochester and Westminster Abbey.
-The choir has received many compliments about its singing, flexibility and professionalism.
+The choir has received many compliments about its excellent singing, flexibility and professionalism.

 Since its founding in 1984 Quorum has developed into a fine amateur choir capable of singing music often the preserve of professional choirs or elite amateur choirs.
-Quorum remains close to its roots continuing to specialise in renaissance sacred music and has expanded its repertoire to include unaccompanied music by contemporary composers.
+Quorum remains close to its roots continuing to specialise in Renaissance sacred music and has expanded its repertoire to include music by contemporary composers.

 Quorum has sung in the following churches in Milton Keynes/North Bucks/Bedfordshire area: St Andrews, Great Linford; St Mary Magdalene, Willen; St James, New Bradwell; St George the Martyr, Wolverton; Holy Trinity, Wolverton; Cross and Stable, Downs Barn; St Michael, Walton Hall; St Bede’s, Newport Pagnell; All Saints, Lathbury; St Peter, Stoke Goldington; St Peter, Gayhurst; All Saints, Ravenstone; St Mary, Mursley; St Nicholas, Little Horwood; St Swithin, Swanbourne; St Botolph’s’, Aspley Guise; St James, Husbome Crawley.